getodk/docs/src/getting-started-2.rst

   If your table has a large number of configuration files or data rows, the server may time out during the deletion process.
 In this case, the next time you try to create the table on the server, it will resume the deletion process, and potentially time out again until such time as it is able to finish the deletion; only then will it re-create the table.

-Now, from your device, launch ODK Tables, click on the sync icon (two curved arrows) to launch ODK Services, make sure you are loggin in as a user with :guilabel:`Administer Tables` or :guilabel:`Site Admin` privileges, and choose :guilabel:`Reset App Server`.
+Now, from your device, launch ODK Tables, click on the sync icon (two curved arrows) to launch ODK Services, make sure you are logging in as a user with :guilabel:`Administer Tables` or :guilabel:`Site Admin` privileges, and choose :guilabel:`Reset App Server`.

 The synchronization process will create the tables and push your content up to this server.
 Note that the server now only contains the data rows present on the device -- it no longer has any of the additional data records from the demo site.